-The maintenance notices observed by the AEMC typically include a high level statement about the impact on capacity, or a statement that is relative to a contracted shippers requirements.
+The maintenance notices observed by the AEMC typically state the name of the facility, maintenance dates and include a high level statement about the impact on capacity, or a statement that is relative to a contracted shippers requirements.
 Since other market participants are unlikely to know what the shippers requirements are, this information appears to be of limited value.